 - Turn heat to medium and add chopped onion.
 Cook for about 5 minutes until onions soften.

-- Stir in carrot matchsticks (you could shred the carrots but the matchstick size leaves more bite and texture), 1 tsp salt, ½ tsp pepper, 1 tsp paprika, 1 tsp cumin and bay leaves and cook for another 5 minutes until carrots soften.
+- Stir in carrot matchsticks (you could shred the carrots but the matchstick size leaves more bite and texture), 1 teaspoon salt, ½ teaspoon pepper, 1 teaspoon paprika, 1 teaspoon cumin and bay leaves and cook for another 5 minutes until carrots soften.

 - In the meantime using a strainer rinse the rice under cold water until the water runs clear (this is essential for fluffy rice otherwise you risk ending up with sticky rice mush).
-Spread the rice over the meat, sprinkle with 1½ tsp salt and add 4 cups of boiling water (do NOT stir!).
+Spread the rice over the meat, sprinkle with 1 ½ teaspoon salt and add 4 cups of boiling water (do NOT stir!).
 Bring to a boil over high heat.